hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

 # Actions available:
 ## Account Management
+These actions affect the state of your account.
 ### register:
 Registers a Steem or Hive account to use the market maker system.
 A registration fee of 100 ENG or BEE is required.
 Once registered, an account stays registered permanently and cannot be unregistered (although trading for an account can always be turned off if desired).